Privacy has tremendous value in today’s data-driven economy because of its business impact and its growing significance to the general public.

 Following in GDPR’s footsteps, domestically, we first saw the California Consumer Privacy Act (CCPA) enhance privacy rights and consumer protection before Virginia’s Consumer Data Protection Act passed.
 Both of which brought new considerations of PI to American regulation.

-Change is continuously occurring at the U.S. state level.
-This year promises new National Association of Insurance Commissioners (NAIC) laws across various U.S. states and other new and amended state regulations which will complicate the amount of time organizations spend researching regulations to meet compliance requirements.
+Change is also occurring at the federal level.
+This year promises new NAIC laws across various U.S. states and regulations which will complicate the amount of time organizations spend researching regulations to meet compliance requirements.

 Recognizing that manual processes won’t be sufficient to manage the impact of changing regulations, leaders should adopt incident response processes that support increasing volume, variety, and velocity of incidents by leveraging technology-enabled privacy programs.